 Although loud snores are a symptom of sleep apnea, a silent night doesn’t mean you don’t have it, says W. Chris Winter, MD, neurologist, sleep specialist, and author of The Sleep Solution: Why Your Sleep Is Broken and How To Fix It.
 “Just because you don’t snore does not mean you do not have sleep apnea.
 If you are tired and sleep poorly, insist on a sleep study, even if you don’t look like a typical sleep apnea patient,” recommends Dr. Winter.
 Here are some more things sleep doctors wish you knew about how to sleep better.

 Snoring affects your heart health

 While you sleep, your body undergoes restorative processes that affect your entire body—including your heart.
-Ellen Wermter, NP, practicing at Charlottesville Neurology and Sleep Medicine, advises patients not to forget how sleep—or the lack of it—affects their heart.
-“Studies show that snoring can alter the inner lining in the carotid arteries, making them more apt to develop atherosclerotic lesions and increasing the risk of stroke,” she tells Reader’s Digest.
+Ellen Wermter, NP, practicing at Charlottesville Neurology and Sleep Medicine, advises patients not to forget how sleep—or the lack of it—matters.
+“Studies show that snoring can alter the inner lining in the carotid arteries, making them more apt to develop atherosclerotic lesions and increasing the risk of stroke,” she says.